Mailing Address: 0101 Old Main Hill

-Distance Education students will interact with their DRC counselor by telephone and by email.
+Distance Education students will interact with their DRC counselor by telephone and Email but whenever possible accommodation requests should be via Email.
 Because of the challenges presented by distance, site coordinators may be involved in the provision of services.

-Specialized equipment can be sent to Distance Education sites if needed.
-However, the DRC does not provide assistive technology for home use.
+Specialized equipment can be made available at Distance Education sites if needed, however, the DRC does not provide assistive technology for home use.
+Distance Education students should Email accommodation requests to the DRC counselor each semester.
 Testing and Classroom Accommodation Forms will be completed by the DRC counselor, and copies will be sent to the student, instructor, and site coordinator.

 The DRC provides transition assistance to incoming students.
 Entry to the university setting from high school, community college, or employment can be stressful.
 Some students need to review basic subjects or need assessment to determine if college is right for them.
 The DRC will help you navigate this sometimes-complicated process.

 Admission requirements for the University are the same for all students, regardless of the presence of a disabling condition and may change from year to year.
-Students who do not meet these criteria should meet with an advisor to explore alternative admissions options.
-Students planning to use DRC services are encouraged to meet with a DRC counselor to determine eligibility requirements and request services in advance.
-Because it can take several weeks to determine eligibility, prospective students should meet with a DRC counselor early in the admissions process.
+Students who do not meet these criteria should speak with admissions to explore alternative admissions options.
+Students planning to use DRC services are encouraged to meet with a DRC counselor several weeks before their first semester begins because it can take time to arrange for individual accommodations.

 For students needing additional academic support, a variety of transition and remedial courses are offered including: